-The jurisdiction of the Courts of Mainland Tanzania for the purposes of this Code extends to-

-- (a) every place within Mainland Tanzania and within the territorial waters; - (b) any offence committed by a citizen of Mainland Tanzania in any place outside Mainland Tanzania; and - (c) any offence committed by any person on an aircraft registered in Mainland Tanzania.
+- (1) The jurisdiction of the Courts of Tanzania for the purposes of this Code extends to- - (a) every place within the territorial waters; - (b) any offence committed by a citizen of Tanzania in any place outside Tanzania; - (c) any offence committed by any person on an aircraft registered in Tanzania; and - (d) offences committed by any person on the high seas. - (2) For the purposes of this section the term "high seas" means the open seas of the world outside the jurisdiction of any state.